abonello/riddle-game-app/README.md

 Clean the run.py - Refactor using functions and unit tests for the functions

+Store Points, Games Played by User and Hall of Fame in a permanent way.
+Text or JSON?

 Clean the templates using base.html

 Put more images and increase the game to 10 riddles.